Chapter Six

 A Quite Wonderful Day · Pat · Ian · Nicole · Five Grandchildren

 At the centre of everything Alec MacKelden did was his family.
-He wrote his memoirs not for any public audience but for his children, grandchildren, and perhaps their children — "to establish a link with the past."
+He wrote his memoirs not for any public audience but for his children, grandchildren, and perhaps their children: "to establish a link with the past."
 The title he chose for those memoirs says everything: "A Quite Wonderful Day."

 Patricia Snowdon — "Mummy"

 Alec met Patricia ('Pat') Snowdon of Redcar, Yorkshire at a Town Hall dance in Gainsborough, Lincolnshire in the late summer of 1941.
 She was a corporal in the Women's Auxiliary Air Force (WAAF), stationed at Hemswell Bomber Station.
-He recalled the moment with characteristic romance: "It really was a case of 'you may see a stranger across a crowded room' — we simultaneously caught each other's eye, smiled and within minutes were dancing together."
-They became engaged in October 1941, were married on 20 June 1942 at St. Peter's Church, Redcar — the same day Tobruk fell to Rommel — and remained married for over 50 years.

 Ian and Nicole

-Their son Ian was born on 9 January 1944 while Alec was overseas on embarkation leave — they had just days together before he sailed for Italy.
+Their son Ian was born on 9 January 1944 while Alec was overseas on embarkation leave.
+They had just days together before he sailed for Italy.
 "I received a very welcome telegram informing me of the birth of our little son, Ian.
 I was understandably both delighted and relieved."
-Their daughter Nicole (Niki) was born in April 1947 in Cheltenham.
-Both children were educated at leading Australian private schools — Ian at Haileybury College and Nicole at Presbyterian Ladies College — a priority Alec pursued from the moment he could afford it.

 Five Grandchildren